Showing all 19 resultsSorted by latest

 - Turn the key to the “OFF” position and remove it.

-- Within 5 seconds, insert the new key and turn it to the “ON” position.
+- Insert the new key within 5 seconds, then turn it to the “ON” position.

 - Wait for the security light to turn off, indicating the key is programmed.

-- Insert the original master key into the ignition and turn it to the “ON” position.
+- Insert the master key into the ignition and turn it to the “ON” position.

 - Turn the key to the “OFF” position and remove it.